tooltwist/codepipeline-artifact-munge/README.md

 # lambda-codepipeline-merge

-CodePipeline allows a series of steps, where the outputs of one step (artifacts) can be used as inputs for other steps.
+CodePipeline allows a series of steps, where the outputs of step (artifacts) can be used as inputs for subsequent steps.
 These artifacts are stored in an S3 bucket as Zip files.

-In some cases we want to merge multiple artifacts to create a single, new artifact.
+Unfortunately, some steps only ollow a singele artifact to be used as input.
 For example, the CodePipeline _Build_ action only allows one artifact to be passed as input.
+This causes a problem if you want to build an application that combines source files from more than one location.

-This project provides a general purpose Lambda that can be inserted into a CodePipeline to allow two artifacts from previous steps to be combined and passed to the next step.
+This project provides a general purpose Lambda that can be inserted into a CodePipeline to allow two artifacts from previous steps to be combined and passed to a following step.

 Inputs are: